 The Quilt Barn is where more than 2,500 handmade quilts will be on display, available for purchase during the festival.
 Demonstrations and quilting bees will be held for visitors interested in learning more about the quilting process and all visitors are encouraged to contribute to the festival’s visitors quilt.
 Other demonstrations include pottery making, woodcarving, weaving and hex sign painting, an art unique to Pennsylvania Dutch Country.

-In between all of these wonderful activities, visitors can try an assortment of local favorite dishes such as shoo-fly pie and country chicken dinners.
-A highlight of the festival are the Pennsylvania Dutch family style dinners, demonstrations of the bread oven, and the Farmers Market.
+In between all of these wonderful activities, sample an assortment of local favorite dishes such as shoo-fly pie and country chicken dinners.
+A highlight of the festival are the Pennsylvania Dutch family style dinners.
+You may even see a demonstrations of the bread oven.
 Kids will love the festival’s many sweet treats, including strawberry shortcake, funnel cakes and ice cream.
 It’s also a place to try traditional “root drinks,” such as Root Beer, Birch Beer, and Sarsaparilla.

-Travelers planning to stay for several days will find an assortment of lodging choices including a few Hampton Inn hotels nearby that are partnering with the festival.
-We liked the Comfort Inn Midway is located at Exit 16 – I-78, Bethel, PA 19507 not far from a trailhead to the Appalachian Trail, if there are hikers in the family.
-It offers guests a free breakfast in addition to free local phone calls, weekday newspapers and coffee.
+Travelers planning to stay for several days will find an assortment of lodging choices including a few hotels nearby that are partnering with the festival.
+We liked the Quality Inn Midway, located at Exit 16 – I-78, Bethel, PA 19507.
+This location is close to a trailhead for the Appalachian Trail and the Blue Mountains, if there are hikers in the family.
+Explore Roadside America, the fun — if out of season — Christmas Village, and Hawk Mountain Sanctuary.
+Take advantage of a free breakfast in addition to free weekday newspapers and coffee with rates starting at $59/night.
 The inn also boasts an indoor pool, exercise room and video game room, perfect for kids who want to continue having fun after a day at the festival.
-If you’re traveling with pets, this hotel has a limit of two per room and charges a $20/night per pet fee.

-Set your reminder to book a room soon: The top value Kutztown Folk Festival will take place from July 1- July 9, 2017.
-The region is a bargain and so are festival admission fees.
-A one-day adult pass is $14, $5 for ages 13-17, and younger kids go free.
+Set your reminder to book a room soon: The top value Kutztown Folk Festival will take place from June 27 to July 7, 2024.
+The region is a bargain and so are festival admission fees, with reduced rates for ages 13-17; younger kids go free.
 To purchase tickets and learn more about the event, visit the Kutztown Festival website or call 888/674-6136.